 If you join Cruising Ducks Original Group, you’ll actually be able to download tags and passports for your cruising ducks.
 Before you can do this, you do have to join the Facebook Group, but it’s free and a nice group of people who really just want to contribute to the fun.

 You can find the free templates in the “files” section of the group.
 You can print the out on cardstock and even laminate them if you like

-If you prefer, you can also make your own or find cruise duck stickers, tags and passports that you can order on Etsy, Zazzle, or Vistaprint.
+If you prefer, you can also make your own or find cruise duck stickers, tags and passports that you can order on Etsy, Zazzle, Vistaprint or on Amazon.

 There are ways to create your own ducks.
 For instance, some people crochet or knit their cruising ducks.
 I’m amazed at the talent of Natali Sholes Young and her daughter, who crocheted some their cruising ducks to give away!

 One thing that I noticed, and that frankly surprised me as I researched this trendy activity, is that many people shared ducks that had an extra special meaning.